postfalk/stream/README.md

 timeouts or memory overruns.

-A complete scan/download of the Natural Flow dataset (not subsetted by comid and including all variables) will take about and hour and yields ~ 1 billion records and 47 Gbyte of data.
+A complete scan/download of the Natural Flow dataset (not subsetted by comid and including all variables) will take about an hour and yields ~ 1 billion records and 47 Gbyte of data.

 The endpoint for the API v2 is